Sunefei/PatchNet/README.md

 # PatchNet
 Implementation of "Handling Feature Heterogeneity with Learnable Graph Patches" which is submitted to KDD'25

+# Patching Process
+Please see [Patching](Patching_2.pdf) for detailed visualization of extracting learnable patches.

 ## Note
 This repository is intended for review purposes only.
 The full version will be released upon acceptance.